afrojezus/nani/readme.md

 [![Build Status](https://img.shields.io/travis/sotojuan/nani.svg?style=flat-square)](https://travis-ci.org/sotojuan/nani)

-This is a Promise-returning Node client for the Anilist API.
+This is a Promise-returning client for the Anilist API.
 Aside from letting you make requests to the API it also refreshes your token automatically when it expires.

+It works in both Node and the browser with a bundler like [browerify](http://browserify.org/) or [webpack](https://webpack.github.io/).

 ## Install